-If you visit the South Rim of the Grand Canyon, you will be able to learn more about the canyon’s history.
-One of the displays that features this information is the Trail of Time, an interpretive exhibit situated in this part of the canyon.
+Trail of Time is something you have to see if you visit the South Rim of the Grand Canyon.
+You will be able to learn more about the canyon’s history when you walk it.
+The Trail of Timevis an interpretive exhibit situated in the rim of the canyon.

 Reviewing the Trail of Time Display

 This display uncovers the types of rocks that make up the canyon – from the oldest to current formations.
 You can find the oldest rocks, called Vishnu basement rocks, close to the bottom of the canyon’s inner gorge.
 According to the Trail of Time display, these rocks formed about 1.7 billion years ago.
 At that time, volcanic magma hardened, part of what was a volcanic sea.

 Archaeologists, who have worked in the park, have discovered artifacts and ruins that date back about 12,000 years.
 This area was inhabited by humans during the Ice Age – a time when giant sloths, mammoths, and similar large animals roamed over the terrain.
 Spear points show evidence of prehistoric occupation.

 Scientists confirm that hundreds of split-twig figurines have been found in the canyon’s caves – all of which were crafted from 1000 to 2000 BC.
 Anthropologists believe cave dwellers may have made and left the figurines to ensure successful hunts.
 Deer and bighorn sheep take the form of many of the small icons.

 If you switch to fast forward and review canyon history in the 16th century, a lot of exploration was taking place – by Spanish adventurers.
 Spanish explorers, directed by Hopi guides, discovered and explored the canyon during this period.